Bihać City Guide: Your Base for Una National Park

 Jajce, central Bosnia: the waterfall in the town centre, the medieval fortress and last royal capital, the catacombs, Mithras temple and Pliva watermills.

-What to do in Sarajevo: Baščaršija, the mosque, the assassination corner, the Tunnel of Hope, Mount Trebević, where to eat and stay, and how long you need.
+The best things to do in Sarajevo: Baščaršija, the Tunnel of Hope, Mount Trebević, the 1914 corner, plus where to eat and how many days you need.

 Trebinje, sunny southern Herzegovina: the Ottoman old town, Arslanagić bridge, hilltop Gračanica, wine at Tvrdoš, and a 30 km hop from Dubrovnik.